oliveroliverio/DVW-chrome-ext/README.md

 # YouTube Summarizer Chrome Extension

+## Updating the extension
+- for any updates such as modifying prompts in `popup.js`, go to `chrome://extentions/`, click on the extension, and reload.

 This repository contains a Chrome Extension used to summarize YouTube videos using the DeepSeek API.